smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 ## IntelliJ IDEA

-[IntelliJ IDEA](https://www.jetbrains.com/idea/), flagship JetBrains product, it has so much awesome and useful features, that you can discover new ways to code better again and again even if you are already doing it for years.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/), a flagship JetBrains product has so many awesome and useful features, that you can discover new ways to code better again and again even if you are already have been doing it for years.

-In this part, I will show you ways to use IDEA inspections as a part of a project build or CI stage.
+In this part, I will show you the ways to use IDEA inspections as a part of a project build or CI stage.

 ### Inspections as a part of the build

-If you ever used IDEA, you are familiar with its inspections suggesting improvements in the text editor.
+If you have ever used IDEA, you are familiar with its inspections that suggest improvements in the text editor.
 It's a big list of known and popular bugs, code smells, style suggestions and best practices for many languages.
 Right now there are more than 100 Kotlin inspections [bundled in](https://github.com/JetBrains/kotlin/tree/master/idea/src/org/jetbrains/kotlin/idea/inspections) Kotlin plugin for IntelliJ IDEA.
-Sometimes you wonder — why am I skipping all that pile of knowledge when it can be included in my build or pipeline and prevent so many problems?
+Sometimes you may wonder — why am I skipping all that pile of knowledge when it can be included in my build or pipeline and prevent so many problems?
 There are a couple of ways to do it.

 First, IDEA comes with a built-in [command line inspection tool](https://www.jetbrains.com/help/idea/command-line-code-inspector.html).
-It requires installed IDEA instance, so if you want to go this way — my suggestion is to build a Docker image with installed IntelliJ IDEA in your pipeline and run your project inside this image.
+It requires an installed IDEA instance, so if you want to go this way — my suggestion is to build a Docker image with installed IntelliJ IDEA in your pipeline and run your project inside this image.

-Second, there exist [inspection-plugin](https://github.com/JetBrains/inspection-plugin/), that allows you to run IDEA inspections as a part of Gradle build.
+Second, there is [inspection-plugin](https://github.com/JetBrains/inspection-plugin/), that allows you to run IDEA inspections as a part of Gradle build.
 Right now this project is still in beta version and frozen, so it's not the best solution for a reliable pipeline, but I hope its development will continue.

 ### Custom inspections

-If you ever tried to create custom inspection for Java in IntelliJ IDEA  you might be familiar with the [structural search](https://www.jetbrains.com/help/idea/structural-search-and-replace.html).
-It allows you to search elements of code and [create custom inspections](https://www.jetbrains.com/help/idea/creating-custom-inspections.html).
+If you have ever tried creating custom inspection for Java in IntelliJ IDEA  you might be familiar with [structural search](https://www.jetbrains.com/help/idea/structural-search-and-replace.html).
+It allows you to search for elements of code and [create custom inspections](https://www.jetbrains.com/help/idea/creating-custom-inspections.html).
 It's a pretty easy and quick way to implement new rules.

 Unfortunately, the structural search is currently not available for Kotlin language — https://youtrack.jetbrains.com/issue/KT-10176.

 ![Sad Keanu](/images/3_kotlin_static_analysis_tools/sad_keanu.jpg)

 But if you really do want a new inspection, it won't stop you, because it can be implemented via the [IDEA inspection plugin](https://www.jetbrains.org/intellij/sdk/docs/tutorials/code_inspections.html).
-If you ever have written IDEA plugins, this should be familiar to this type of project, if you didn't do that — it's not that hard, and JetBrains documentation provides good examples.
+If you ever have written IDEA plugins, this should be similar to this type of project, if you didn't do that — it's not that hard, and JetBrains documentation provides good examples.

 There is a couple of Kotlin-specific things you have to keep in mind: